-Spokane’s burgeoning food scene is finally forging its own identity in the PNW.
+Spokane’s burgeoning food scene is finally forging its own identity in the Pacific Northwest, and for Trending Northwest Restaurant Month, we wanted to celebrate it in style.
 Every year, there are waves of new restaurants bringing fresh flavors to town.
-There are also long-established restaurants that are maintaining popularity by adapting with the times, being inventive and keeping diners hungry for more to some of the best places in Spokane.
+There are also long-established restaurants that are maintaining popularity by adapting with the times, being inventive and keeping diners hungry for more.

 Inland Pacific Kitchen